apiato/documentation/docs/main-components/views.md

 ## Namespaces {#namespaces}

-- By default, all Views are namespaced as the camleCase of its Section name + @ + camleCase of its Container name.
+- By default, all Views are namespaced as the camelCase of its Section name + `@` + camelCase of its Container name.

 For example, a view named `welcome-page` inside `MySection` > `MyContainer` can be accessed like this: `view(mySection@myContainer::welcome-page)`